Preparing digital supply chains for the new normal

 Already, as highlighted by the Harvard Business review, supply chains are seeing the knock-on effects from the closure of manufacturing hubs in Asia.
 We will continue to see a delay of the stock coming through once they reopen due to the shipping time.
 In the meantime, we rely on inventory buffers.

 One tactic to manage this is to spread demand across products, which means that a retailer is less reliant on a single supplier delivery.
-Operations in turn face less pressure to process a large volume of a single SKU in one delivery window, and this ultimately means there will be better fulfillment for a greater number of orders across the week.
+Operations in turn face less pressure to process a large volume of a single SKU in one delivery window, and this ultimately means there will be better fulfilment for a greater number of orders across the week.

 Digital supply chain management needs to be cross-collaborative to be effective, especially during the unprecedented climate created by the coronavirus pandemic.